-Counterparty risk;

-Changes in laws and/or tax regimes;

-Geographic Concentration.

-- wish to minimize risk by investing in a large universe of debt securities; - are interested in investing in a socially responsible fund; - can afford to set aside capital for at least 3 years (medium term horizon); and - can accept temporary and/or potential capital losses.
+Typical Investor's Profile The Sub-Fund is suitable for institutional and retail investo wish to minimize risk by investing in a large universe of are interested in investing in a socially responsible fur can afford to set aside capital for at least 3 years (mean can accept temporary and/or potential capital losses.
+Specific Risks of debt securities; nd; edium term horizon); and The specific risks of investing in the Sub-Fund are linked t Capital loss; Debt securities; Changing interest rates; Credit risk; Exchange rates; Liquidity; Investment in contingent convertible securities; Below Investment Grade Securities or Unrated Securities; Emerging Markets; Derivatives; Counterparty risk; Changes in laws and/or tax regime Geographic Concentration. es; - ESG Driven Investments;

-- Capital loss;

-- Debt securities;

-- Changing interest rates;

-- Credit risk;

-- Exchange rates;

-- Liquidity;

-- Investment in contingent convertible securities;

-- Below Investment Grade Securities or Unrated Securities;

-- Emerging Markets;

-- Derivatives;

-- ESG Driven Investments;

 - Sustainability Risks;